-Perpetual inventory refers to a technique of accounting for inventory which records inventory purchase or sell immediately via the use of enterprise asset management software and computerized point-of-sale (POS) systems.
-The perpetual inventory provides an intricate view of changes in inventory with instant reporting of the inventory amount in stock, and precisely shows the level of goods on hand.
+Perpetual inventory refers to a technique of accounting that records inventory purchases or sales immediately via the use of enterprise asset management software and computerized point-of-sale (POS) systems.
+The perpetual inventory provides an intricate view of changes in inventory with instant reporting of the inventory amount in stock.

 Using a constant inventory system simplifies the use of economic order quantity (EOQ) by a company to buy inventory.
-EOQ is a formula used by managers to determine when to buy inventory, while EOQ considers the cost of holding inventory, and also the firm’s cost of ordering inventory.
+EOQ is a formula used by managers to determine when to buy inventory.
+It considers the cost of ordering and holding inventory.